systemslab/popper-paper/main.md

 differences between original and recreated environments that might be the root cause of any discrepancies in the results [@jimenez_tackling_2015-1 ; @freire_computational_2012 ;
 @donoho_reproducible_2009].
-A Virtual Machine (VM) can be used to reproduce experimental results when the underlying hardware environment changes but the inability to predict the effects of such changes (_e.g._, hypervisor "tax", managine data movement [saavedra-barrera_cpu_1992 ; woo_splash2_1995 ; @clark_xen_2004], etc.) makes VMs less appealing.
+Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [saavedra-barrera_cpu_1992 ; woo_splash2_1995].
+A Virtual Machine (VM) can be used to partially address this issue but the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some fields of computer science such as systems research, cannot be accounted for easily [@clark_xen_2004 ;
-OS-level virtualization can help in reducing this [@jimenez_characterizing_2016] but the technology for limiting resources is still relatively unexplored (cite your memory bandwidth work).
+@klimeck_nanohuborg_2008].
+OS-level virtualization can help in mitigating the performance penalties associated with VMs [@jimenez_woc_2015].

 One central issue in reproducibility is how to easily organize an article's experiments so that readers or students can easily repeat